Tools Needed For Automotive Body Repair

 The majority of hammer and dolly work is to reverse a dent.
 To do this, you need to have access to both sides of the panel.
 The dolly acts as a "backup" for the hammer motion.

 There are dozens of sizes and variations of hammers and dollies.
-Good ones last a lifetime - I've had mine for over 30 years.
+Good tools last a lifetime - I've had mine for over 30 years.

 The many uses for a slide hammer include pulling out dents and repairing body panels.
 The tool has a long round shaft with a sliding hammer weight, to produce force without actually striking the panel.